vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 These three *guṇas* are those found in the *tattvas* of earth, water, and fi re. *RA* , to be used to meditate them, is the *bīja* of fi re, since their essential part is fi re.
 This implies the presence of form in these three *tattvas* .

-According to the Dī: “The three gu *ṇas* of form, which is the *guṇa* of fi re, having been \[described as\] denoted by the phonemes which are the *vācaka* of fi re, the *guṇa* of water is now described by the phonemes that are the *vācakas* of that element.”
+According to the Dī : “The three gu *ṇas* of form, which is the *guṇa* of fi re, having been \[described as\] denoted by the phonemes which are the *vācaka* of fi re, the *guṇa* of water is now described by the phonemes that are the *vācakas* of that element.”

 Taste, both subtle and gross, is evoked through the lunar *bījas* present in the *vidyā. * In this world also one knows the association of *rasa* and *amṛta* . //41//